 Federal law materials are housed exclusively on Level 2; these materials include the Federal Register, the Code of Federal Regulations, the United States Code, United States Code Annotated and United States Code Service, all of the federal court reports, the federal digests, and major secondary resource titles.

 The Law Library collects legal materials from the 50 states and the District of Columbia, along with United States Territories.
 These materials are housed on Level 3, with the exception of Iowa materials.

 The Iowa Collection is shelved on Level 2 to provide a more convenient location for local users of Iowa law.
 It is as comprehensive as possible, with primary and secondary law materials, as well as government reports and continuing legal education materials.

 Like most of the other materials in the library, periodicals are classified according to the Library of Congress classification system.
-Anglo-American periodicals are classified K1-K30 and are located on Level 2 of the library.
-Foreign, international and comparative legal periodicals are classified JX1-JX18 and are located on Level G. Unbound issues of selected titles of foreign, international and comparative journals are displayed on special slanted shelves near the computers on Level G. State and city bar journals are classified KF200 and are located on Level 1.
+Anglo-American periodicals are classified K 1-K 30 and are located on Level 2 of the library.
+Unbound issues of selected titles are displayed on special slanted shelves near the Reading Area on Level 2.
+Foreign, international and comparative legal periodicals are classified JX 1-JX 18 and are located on Level G. Unbound issues of selected titles of foreign, international and comparative journals are displayed on special slanted shelves near the computer on Level G. State and city bar journals are classified KF 200 and are located on Level 1.

-Recent issues of magazines, newspapers, and other periodicals are available near the couches on Level 2.
+Recent issues of magazines, newspapers, and other periodicals are available in the Reading Area near the couches on Level 2.